Thanosro/Credit-Card-Fraud/README.md

 ## Approach
 Since our focus is on credit card purhcases, we removed any transcations that were marked otherwise (such as card activation, refund etc.).
 ### Data Preprocessing
-After inspecting the dataset, we noticed that a lot of values were missing
+After inspecting the dataset, we noticed that more than 8,000 values were missing
 ### Feature Engineering
 ## Results